Port Essington: Indigenous Australians

 Port Essington and the surrounding area has been the country of the Garig-Iwaidja group of people and their ancestors for at least the past 40,000 years.

 Dutch exploration

 In 1705, the Dutch East India Company ordered Captain Maarten van Delft to prepare a fleet of three vessels to make an expedition from the East Indies to the northern coast of New Holland (Australia).
 After remaining three months on the Tiwi Islands, he surveyed some of the mainland, naming Maarten Van Delft Bay after himself.
 This bay is now known as Port Essington.

 Makassan interest

-For the remainder of the 1700s, foreign interest in the region came from the Makassans, who visited the bay annually from Sulawesi to harvest trepang, shark fin, wax and turtle shell.
+For the remainder of the 18th century, foreign interest in the region came from the Makassans, who visited the bay annually from Sulawesi to harvest trepang, shark fin, wax and turtle shell.
 There was hostility between the Indigenous people and the Makassans with some being made to work on their boats and a number being taken to Makassar.
 The Indigenous people, however, acquired new technologies from the Macassans such as iron tools.